jaytimm/american-political-data-and-r/README.md

 ideology scores for US lawmakers, and census-based characterizations of US congressional districts.

-Election returns used in this guide have been collated from [Daily Kos](https://www.dailykos.com/), [MIT Election Data and Science Lab](MIT%20Election%20Data%20and%20Science%20Lab) and Wikipedia; the R packages [Rvoteview](https://github.com/voteview/Rvoteview) &
+Election returns have been collated from [Daily Kos](https://www.dailykos.com/), [MIT Election Data and Science Lab](MIT%20Election%20Data%20and%20Science%20Lab) and Wikipedia; the R packages [Rvoteview](https://github.com/voteview/Rvoteview) &